laboratoire-pedagogique/Git-Started/readme.md

 We're gonna learn Git with a simple example so let's git started (haha 😃).
 What is required for this kata ?

->>Git installed on your computer/laptop
+>Git installed on your computer/laptop

 ## Linux/Mac
-Make sure that git is already installed.
+Make sure that git is already installed altough it should be the case.
 For Debian/Ubuntu distro, you can use this command to install git:

 ```bash